Kath. Kindergarten Birndorf

 Daily routine/offers/activities:

-Our recommended morning drop-off time is from 07.30 to 09.00.
-Individual play groups are formed during this time.
-Of course, it is also possible to bring the children in later, but this should be the exception in the interest of the children.
+Our recommended drop-off time in the morning is from 07:30 to 09:00.
+Individual playgroups start during this time.
+Of course, it is also possible to bring the children later, but this should be the exception in the interests of the children.
+At 9:00 a.m. we meet for the morning circle, during which the “calendar” is presented in a playful way with the children.
+We discuss what activities are taking place in the kindergarten, e.g. a walk, a trip to church, games, experiments, etc. Songs are sung and games are played.

-During the extensive free play time in the morning, free and constantly changing activities take place.
-These are oriented towards the interests and needs of the children.
-Depending on their age and prior arrangement, the children have the opportunity to spend time outside at any time.
+During the extensive free play times in the morning, there are free and constantly changing offers and activities.
+These are geared towards the interests and needs of the children.
+Depending on their age and by prior arrangement, the children also have the opportunity to spend time outside at any time.

-At noon, the focus is mainly on free play.
+At lunchtime, the focus is mainly on free play.

-On the last Tuesday of the month, there is a toy day when each child can bring their favourite toy to the kindergarten.
+On the last Tuesday of the month, there is a toy day on which every child can bring their favorite toy to the kindergarten.

-Wednesdays are "Wunderfitzzeit" with our preschoolers.
-On some dates, the cooperation teacher from the primary school also comes to the kindergarten.
+Wednesdays are “Wunderfitz time” with our preschoolers.
+On some days, the cooperation teacher from the elementary school also comes to the kindergarten.

 We also celebrate the children's birthdays in the kindergarten.
-Here the child is allowed to choose his or her favourite food and we then cook together in the kindergarten.
+Here, the child can choose their favorite meal and we then cook together in the kindergarten.

-Being outside is an integral part of our daily routine, from jumping in puddles, watching butterflies or sledding to bathing day, every season has something special in store for us.
+Being outside is an integral part of our everyday life, from jumping in puddles, watching butterflies or sledging to bathing days, every season has something special in store for us.

 Maps are displayed only if you accept the corresponding cookies.